thelifemgmt/sass-tooltip/README.md

 <b>Tooltip on Left</b>

 	<p>Mauris placerat <tooltip>ultricies eget<tip class="on-left">I am a tooltip message, but I am on the left</tip></tooltip> morbi tristique senectus.</p>

+<b>Note:</b> Modern browsers will render <tooltip> just fine, but if you do not want to chance it, you can easily change the markup to span tags like the example below:

+	<p>Mauris placerat <span class="tooltip">ultricies eget<span class="tip on-left">I am a tooltip message, but I am on the left</span></span> morbi tristique senectus.</p>